SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ---
-title: "SharePoint Online Import Migration API"
+title: "SharePoint Import Migration API"
 description: "This article provides in depth information on how to use the SPO Migration API." ms.date: 01/16/2024 ms.author: ranren